 8. Each team shall nominate 5 pairs of batsmen and each pair shall bat for 3 overs per pair.
 In the event of a wicket falling, the batsman will remain at the crease, but 6 runs will be deducted from his total.
 After the allotted 3 overs are completed, the batsmen shall retire, and the next pair shall come in.

-9. If a wicket falls, the batting pair have the option to change ends for the next delivery.
+9. If a wicket falls, the batting pair have the option to change ends for the next delivery even at the end of an over.

 10. In the event of a team being unable to field 10 players, than the following will apply: If there are an odd number of players e.g. 9, the single player will bat with a runner for 12 balls.
 If there are even numbers eg. 8, the total number of overs will be adjusted accordingly e.g 4 pairs x 3 overs = 12 overs